 When requesting a massage therapy prescription from a doctor, make sure you’re coming at it with the right intentions.
 The purpose of your health insurance is to cover medical expenses, and massage therapy can be a great way to benefit your wellness and healing.
 Be honest when speaking with your doctor regarding your symptoms.

-In the same way, make sure you only use your HSA or FSA cards for massage therapy expenses if you have a prescription from your doctor.
+In the same way, make sure you only use your Health Savings Account or Flexible Spending Account cards for massage therapy expenses if you have a prescription from your doctor.
 It’s also important that you keep track of your records for tax season.

 Getting the most from your insurance

 When it comes down to it, your insurance is there to keep you healthy.
 A massage can be a good remedy for many types of injuries and conditions.
-Take these steps to pay for medical massage with your FSA or HSA plan.
+Take these steps to pay for medical massage with your Flexible Spending Account or Health Savings Account plan.